tomjaimz/rekordbox-spotify-sync/README.md

 # rekordbox-spotify-sync

-Export playlists from Spotify to Rekordbox, and import them back from Spotify to Rekordbox.
+Export playlists from Rekordbox to Spotify, and import them back from Spotify to Rekordbox.

 ## Installation